-The program of doctoral studies presumes a foundation in the academic study of religion.
+The Graduate Program in Religion offers a Ph.D. program that features 10 fields of study (also called tracks).
+These fields of study enable you to concentrate your studies in specialized areas.
+Our program presumes a foundation in the academic study of religion.
 Students applying for graduate work in religion directly from an undergraduate program should have completed a strong undergraduate major in religion or a closely related field.